Index finger: Uses

 A lone index finger held vertically is often used to represent the number 1 (but finger counting differs across cultures), or when held up or moved side to side (finger-wagging), it can be an admonitory gesture.
+If held upward, it can also mean "wait a minute" or "one moment".
 With the hand held palm out and the thumb and middle fingers touching, it represents the letter d in the American Sign Language alphabet.

 Pointing

 Pointing with the pointer finger may be used to indicate or identify an item, person, place or object.

 Around age one, babies begin pointing to communicate relatively complex thoughts, including interest, desire, and information.
 Pointing in human babies can demonstrate the theory of mind, or ability to understand what other people are thinking.
 This gesture may form one basis for the development of human language.

 Non-human primates, lacking the ability to formulate ideas about what others are thinking, use pointing in much less complex ways.
 However, corvids, dogs and elephants do understand finger pointing.

-In some cultures, particularly the Malays and Javanese in Southeast Asia, pointing using index finger is considered rude, hence the thumb is used instead.
+In some cultures, particularly the Malays and Javanese in Southeast Asia, pointing using the index finger is considered rude, hence the thumb is used instead.

 Index finger in Islam

 In Islam raising the index finger signifies the Tawhīd (تَوْحِيد), which denotes the indivisible oneness of God.
-It is used to express the unity of God ("there is no god but Allah").
+It is used to express the unity of God ("there is no god but God").